FAQs

 We have never yet researched a family with no results.
 Every family has a story, and even in far-flung countries there are usually new findings to be made.
 Moreover, if we ever did find it impossible to uncover information from one branch of your family then we would agree with you to focus on another branch.

-• How long should I allow between engaging your services and receiving my research portfolio?
+• How long should I allow between engaging your services and receiving my research?

-It is best to allow at least three months for our research in Britain and at least four months if your ancestry lies further afield.
+It is best to allow at least three months for our research in England, Scotland and Wales and at least four months if your ancestry lies further afield.
 Time is spent assigning the best researchers to your project, and engaging the services of our excellent local researchers who are often in high demand.
-We may also have to wait for documents to arrive by post before starting the next stage of our research.

 • What does an Ancestral Footsteps illustrated book include?